 Calculate Gains And Losses With Crypto Tax Software

 The easiest way to calculate your capital gains and losses is using crypto tax software.
 Crypto tax software is integrated with major crypto exchanges, blockchains, and wallets, and can help you with reporting and filing your crypto taxes.

-At ZenLedger, you can use our crypto tax calculation software to simplify tax reporting and financial analysis in compliance with the crypto tax laws by the IRS and the SEC rules and regulations.
+At ZenLedger, you can use our crypto tax calculation software to simplify tax reporting and financial analysis in compliance with the IRS and the SEC rules and regulations.

 Reporting Cryptocurrency On Your Taxes

-Let’s get to the final step of understanding crypto taxes in the USA by learning how to report cryptocurrency taxes.
+Let’s get to the final step of understanding US crypto taxes by learning how to report cryptocurrency taxes.

 It is easy to get confused as to which IRS tax form is required for what purpose.
-As we already know crypto investing leads to the generation of capital gains tax on crypto, and activities like mining, staking, and rewards collection will lead to income taxes.
+As we already know crypto investing leads to the generation of capital gains taxes, and activities like mining, staking, and rewards collection will lead to income taxes.

 Most important tax forms in the United States:

 A crypto exchange could issue Forms such as 1099-B, 1099-MISC, and 1099-K.

 Forms 1099-B report cost basis when available.
 It is used to report capital gains and losses incurred by the taxpayer after selling certain assets via exchanges and barter exchanges.
 The IRS and the investor both receive a copy of this form for crypto transactions from the crypto exchange.